canonical/certification-docs/MAAS_Advanced_Network_Installation_And_Configuration_Scripted.rst

-   -  You should be able to access the server on either its internal or external network address, although at this point, the only computer on the internal network may be the MAAS server computer itself.
+   -  You should be able to access the server on either its internal or external network address, although at this point, the only computer on the internal network may be the MAAS computer itself.

    -  If you provide the computer with a hostname in DNS or ``/etc/hosts``, you should be able to access it via that name, as well.